yssource/rhai/doc/src/engine/metadata/gen_fn_sig.md

 > `foo(_, _, _)`

-An operator function - again, unknown parameters and return type.
+An operator function &ndash; again, unknown parameters and return type.
 Notice that function names do not need to be valid identifiers.

 > `+(_, _)`

-A [property setter][getters/setters] - again, unknown parameters and return type.
+A [property setter][getters/setters] &ndash; again, unknown parameters and return type.
 Notice that function names do not need to be valid identifiers.
 In this case, the first parameter should be `&mut T` of the custom type and the return value is `()`: